Yeping-Hu/MeshGraph-RealDynSys/README.md

 # Graph Learning in Physical-informed Mesh-reduced Space for Real-world Dynamic Systems

-This Git repository contains codes for the 'Graph Learning in Physical-informed Mesh-reduced Space for Real-world Dynamic Systems' paper that will be published in 2023 SIGKDD.
-This work uses physical-informed prior (PiP) information to learn and predict dynamic systems in a reduced mesh space.
-We propose a two-stage graph-based model for fluid velocity field reconstruction and prediction.
+This Git repository contains codes for the 'Graph Learning in Physical-informed Mesh-reduced Space for Real-world Dynamic Systems' paper that is published in 2023 SIGKDD.
+The goal of this work is to reduce computational costs of learning-based simulator while preseving crucial dynamic properties.
+Specifically, this work uses physical-informed prior (PiP) information to learn and predict dynamic systems in a reduced mesh space.
+A two-stage graph-based model is proposed.
 In the first stage, we learn a subgraph autoencoder to summarize the information in a mesh-reduced space using physical-informed priors.
 In the second stage, we learn a dynamics predictor to predict subgraph evolution.
 We demonstrate the effectiveness of our model on two fluid flow datasets: lid-driven cavity flow data and cylinder flow data.
-This code is also applicable for any other dynamic systems with corresponding data.
+This code is also applicable for other dynamic systems by modifying the PiP module, along with corresponding data.

 Authors: Yeping Hu (hu25@llnl.gov), Bo Lei(lei4@llnl.gov), Victor M. Castillo(castillo3@llnl.gov)